CordGenics/SOLARA-BETA/README.md

 - New GUI.
 - Ability to search for updated scripts.
 - Automatically runs injector (configurable in settings).
+- keyless executor.
+- ad-free installation guidance

+## CONSTANT UPDATES!
+Solara is constantly evolving with regular updates, ensuring our users have access to the most efficient executor and latest features for their Roblox exploits.

+ Stay tuned as we continue to innovate and refine Solara to meet your evolving needs in Roblox exploting.

 ## HOW TO RUN ON WINDOWS